-It was named in honor of the Snowdon neighbourhood, which also happens to host three more stations (Côté Sainte-Catherine, Côte-des-Neiges and Villa-Maria).
+It was named in honour of the Snowdon neighbourhood, which also happens to host three more stations (Côté Sainte-Catherine, Côte-des-Neiges and Villa-Maria).

 Once you are at the bottom of the stairs, you reach the central tunnel, as the station was built in three tunnels, the central one for the passengers to walk to their destinations and go up and down the different platforms, while the two other tunnels are the tracks and platforms.
 The tunnels are connected to each other via cross-tunnels.

 The upper level has the terminus platform of the Blue line, called the Snowdon platform, and on the other side is the Côte Vertu platform on the Orange line.
 On both sides, train doors open on the left.
 On the lower levels, trains go in the opposite direction and doors open on the right.

 The colours of the station are mainly tones of brown.

 The main point of interest is Saint Joseph's Oratory, which is approximately mid-way between Snowdon and Côte-des-Neiges stations.
 There is also the Décarie autoroute which passes just next to the Snowdon station.

 While this section is usually one of the hardest to fill on most stations, this one won't be hard to fill.
 First of all, since the platforms are built in individual tunnels, they have unique shapes of half circles.
 Also, the way the cross-tunnels are built, you can wait for your train in them and get a much grandiose view which is quite unique in the network.
 Since the upper platform doors open on the left, that is also quite unique.